 Excel can do a whole lot more than most people think it can.
-As well as being an awesome data entry tool, you can enhance your sheet to the point of it being a fully featured form.
-You can even add Python and Visual Basic code to run complicated macros which calculate anything you want.
+As well as being an awesome data entry tool, you can enhance your sheet to the point of it being a fully-featured form.
+You can even add Python and Visual Basic code to run complicated macros that calculate anything you want.

 The beauty of Excel really shines when you have a lot of data, you can do tons with it!
 Animated pie charts, interactive graphs, anything!
 This is why it really shocks me when people use or even pay for external software to track their expenses and savings.
 With Excel, it’s fully customizable, so you really can get a tailored product.
 It’s pretty damn easy to do too… Sure you might spend a little bit of time Googling how to structure a certain formula, but you’ll get it in no time.

 I made a mega Excel sheet especially for Saving Ninja readers.
 I wanted it to be as simple as possible to track your monthly savings, but also provide the most useful stats possible.
 I even went the extra mile and added some Visual Basic code to calculate the expected time in which you’ll reach financial independence.